william-h-oliver/fuzzycat/doc/phasetemporalclustering.md

 ## Results: A comparison to a more traditional halo finder

-By comparison, traditional approaches are not able to find most of the structure we see with FuzzyCat + AstroLink.
+By comparison, traditional approaches are not able to find most of the structure we see with FuzzyCat :math:`\circ` AstroLink.
 In fact, most are only capable of finding a subset what our approach finds which is (or is mostly) self-bound -- this can be seen with the corresponding results from AHF.

 ### AHF: g2.79e12